Hudson Bay: Geology

-The remaining history of the Hudson Bay basin is largely unknown as a major unconformity separates Upper Devonian strata from glacial deposits of the Pleistocene.
-Except for poorly known terrestrial Cretaceous fluvial sands and gravels that are preserved as the fills of a ring of subsided strata around the centre of this basin, strata representing this period of time are absent from the Hudson Bay basin and the surrounding Canadian Shield.
+The remaining history of the Hudson Bay Basin is largely unknown as a major unconformity separates Upper Devonian strata from glacial deposits of the Pleistocene.
+Except for poorly known terrestrial Cretaceous fluvial sands and gravels that are preserved as the fills of a ring of subsided strata around the centre of this basin, strata representing this period of time are absent from the Hudson Bay Basin and the surrounding Canadian Shield.

-The Precambrian Shield underlying Hudson Bay and in which Hudson Bay basin formed is composed of two Archean proto-continents, the Western Churchill and Superior cratons.
-These cratons are separated by a tectonic collage that forms a suture zone between these cratons and the Trans-Hudson Orogen.
+The Precambrian Shield underlying Hudson Bay, and in which the basin formed, is composed of two Archean proto-continents, the Western Churchill and Superior cratons.
+These cratons are separated by a tectonic collage that forms a suture zone between them and the Trans-Hudson Orogen.
 The Western Churchill and Superior cratons collided at about 1.9–1.8 Ga in the Trans-Hudson orogeny.
-Because of the irregular shapes of the colliding cratons, this collision trapped between them large fragments of juvenile crust, a sizable microcontinent, and island arc terranes, beneath what is now the centre of modern Hudson Bay as part of the Trans-Hudson Orogen.
+Because of the irregular shapes of the colliding cratons, this collision trapped between them large fragments of juvenile crust, a sizable microcontinent, and island arc terranes beneath what is now the centre of modern Hudson Bay as part of the Trans-Hudson Orogen.
 The Belcher Islands are the eroded surface of the Belcher Fold Belt, which formed as a result of the tectonic compression and folding of sediments that accumulated along the margin of the Superior Craton before its collision with the Western Churchill Craton.

 Map of post-glacial rebound.
 Hudson Bay is in the region of the most rapid uplift.